University of Applied Sciences, Stralsund

 Real-world problems defy boundaries of individual disciplines.
 Developing novel solutions that can be turned into practice often requires bridging the gaps between knowledge and experts from different fields.
 Not framing the problem in terms of the knowledge known to a particular discipline, but framing knowledge from different disciplines in ways that make it relevant to the problem at hand.
 This is the challenge of trans-disciplinary collaboration and knowledge creation.

-New project: POWER (Political and sOcial awareness on Water EnviRonmental challenges) wins Horizon 2020 EU commission funding in the CAPS programme (Collective Awareness Platforms for Social Innovation and Sustainability).
+POWER (Political and sOcial awareness on Water EnviRonmental challenges) wins Horizon 2020 EU commission funding in the CAPS programme (Collective Awareness Platforms for Social Innovation and Sustainability).
 POWER develops and establishes a Digital Social Platform supporting social and political awareness and citizen engagement in knowledge sharing and decision-making in water scarcity, security, quality and water consumption-related issues.
 It involves 4 pilot sites in different EU local authorities with numerous follower cities in its dissemination network, creating an important tool for EU water policy.

 New paper accepted to ACM Transactions on Intelligent Systems and Technology, Special Issue on Crowd in Intelligent Systems: Semertzidis, T.,Novak, J., Lazaridis, M., Melenhorst, M., Micheel, I., Michalopoulos, D., Böckle, M., Strintzis, M. G., Daras, P., A Crowd-powered System for Fashion Similarity Search, ACM Transactions on Intelligent Systems and Technology Vol 7.
 Nr.
 4, 2016